-The Preregistration Challenge was an education campaign that ended in 2019 and was supported by the Laura and John Arnold Foundation.
+The Preregistration Challenge was an education campaign that ended on December 31, 2018 and was supported by the Laura and John Arnold Foundation.
 The campaign included $1000 prizes for researchers who published the results of preregistered work.
 This page contains information about that campaign and will not be updated.
+For a list of prize winners, please see this announcement.
 For more about preregistration, please see cos.io/prereg

 The Preregistration Challenge